eliataylor/tam-flutter/README.md

 #### QUESTIONS:
 1. **What can the web app not do inside of WebView?**
-2. Can Flutter Deep Link to Youtube Music?
+2. Can Flutter Deep Link to open and play from *Youtube Music*?
 3. Can Webview browser audio playback continue when:
     - [ ] App is in the background?
     - [ ] Device is locked?